polyfem/polyfem.github.io/docs/tutorials/sling-shot/sling-shot.md

         ]
     }
     ```
-To view the whole json configuration file, please go to [sling_shot.json](https://github.com/KraftOreo/Slingshot_Polyfem_Tutorial/blob/main/slingshot/assets/json/sling_shots.json).
+To view the whole JSON configuration file, please go to [sling_shot.json](https://github.com/KraftOreo/Slingshot_Polyfem_Tutorial/blob/main/slingshot/assets/json/sling_shots.json).

 After loading every object, the environment should look like
 ![](../setup.png)

 ### Python Environment Development
-In this section we will develop a python environment to really do the slingshot.
+In this section, we will develop a python environment to do the slingshot.

 #### Class Initialization
 In the `src` folder, create a python file `slingshot.py`.
 In this file, let's first import necessary libraries and create a PushBox class with its `__init__` function: